mnemnion/loon/notes/peg.md

 Let's also make a registry, so our error messages can refer to nodes and leaves in their grammar form, not their functionalized Lua equivalent. `expected: form* "#";   got: "^" is how we want an error to read.

+##Types of Table Validation

+We have three types of validation for tables. `duck` checks if the minimum attributes are met: if it quacks, swims, and flies, we don't care if it's a flamingo with laryngitis. `bull` also makes sure nothing is missing: if it's a steer, it's not a bull.
+Which brings us to `steer`, which, if given a bull, cuts the dangly bits off. `steer` does what it can to turn a table into an example of the AST, either deleting or adding nodes as appropriate. `steer` is destructive; the Lua convention is that mutation happens in-place, and you clone your table first if you need the original.

+Since we're using a PEG, `steer` places the first possible literal match at missing positions.
+This behavior can be overridden on a rule-calling-rule basis.

+##Decorators

+I want to add a syntax for overriding the default behavior of a match.
+Grammars should be purely declarative, so we can generate consistent machines from them.
+But sometimes we want to use the lpeg tools in a more nuanced way, and in particular we automate the use of `/` to assign functions to the arguments captured.

 ## Standard PEG Syntax

 We want our PEGs to look familiar.
 I like Instaparse, personally, and I think a coroutine-based GSS is at least possible.
 Certainly a fast Rust GLL could be linked and loaded when I get around to writing it.
 But in the meantime, we want something like this: